barotto/libRocketDoc/pages/cpp_manual/input.md

 void ProcessMouseWheel(int wheel_delta, int key_modifier_state);
 ```

-`ProcessMouseWheel()` will generate an _onmousescroll_ event targeted at the hover element.
+`ProcessMouseWheel()` will generate an `onmousescroll`{:.evt} event targeted at the hover element.
 By default, all elements will use this event to scroll their contents up and down if appropriate.

 ### Key input